application traffic steering

 Hyperscale Architecture

-Hyperscale networking consists of three things.
-The first element is bare metal and open switch hardware.
-Bare metal switches are sold without software, making up 10% of all ports shipped.
-The second hyperscale aspect is Software Defined Networking (SDN).
-In SDN vision, you have one device acting as a controller, which manages the physical and virtual infrastructure.
+Hyperscale networking consists of three elements.
+The first is bare metal and open switch hardware.
+Bare metal switches are sold without software and makeup 10% of all ports shipped.
+The second hyperscale aspect is Software-Defined Networking (SDN).
+In SDN vision, one device acts as a controller, managing the physical and virtual infrastructure.

 The third element is the actual data architecture—Big Switch leverages what’s known as the Core-and-Pod design.
 Core-and-Pod differs from the traditional core, aggregation, and edge model, allowing incredible scale and automation when deploying applications.